Martakia/TigerZoneFinal/README.md

 >  javac ServerAuthProtocol.java

-#### RUN the Client using main in the original command prompt and th Server in the second command prompt:
+#### RUN the Client using main in the original command prompt and the Server in the second command prompt:

 >  java main localhost 4444 a b c